cmaxw/devchat-eleventy/src/sponsor.md

 ## Ruby Rogues

-A weekly conversation with the people who build Angular and participate in its community.
+A weekly conversation with Rubyists and Rails developers .

 * Each episodes includes 1 pre-roll sponsorship and 1 mid-roll sponsorship
 * $290 for the pre-roll spot at the beginning of the show